SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 - Finished The Guide to Wireframing | Design Principles for Wireframing
 - Finished The Guide to Wireframing
 - Finished UX Design for Startups | The Age of User Experience Design

+##### 02/03/2016
+- Finished UX Design for Startups | Get to Know Your Users
+- Finished UX Design for Startups | Efficient Design Techniques